UKPLab/sentence-transformers/examples/training/data_augmentation/README.md

 For more details, refer to our publication - [Augmented SBERT: Data Augmentation Method for Improving Bi-Encoders for Pairwise Sentence Scoring Tasks](https://arxiv.org/abs/2010.08240) which is a joint effort by Nandan Thakur, Nils Reimers and Johannes Daxenberger of UKP Lab, TU Darmstadt.

+Chien Vu also wrote a nice blog article on this technique: [Advance BERT model via transferring knowledge from Cross-Encoders to Bi-Encoders](https://towardsdatascience.com/advance-nlp-model-via-transferring-knowledge-from-cross-encoders-to-bi-encoders-3e0fc564f554)

 ## Extend to your own datasets

 **Scenario 1: Limited or small annotated datasets (few labeled sentence-pairs (1k-3k))**\